⭐️ I've decided to pursue a Bootstrap MBA

 But I’ve also no interest in participating in the “startup game”.
 I don’t want to write applications for accelerators and rely on the opinions of gatekeepers.

 My goal is not to become a billionaire.
 Instead, my dream is modest financial independence.
 And I’m convinced that the best way to achieve it in a way that is in agreement with my values is by bootstrapping businesses.
 I want to build things that I believe should exist and that others find useful.

 The Bootstrap MBA itself is just a first example.
 It is my modest attempt to be the change I want to see in the world.
 The traditional education system is broken beyond repair.
 I’m convinced that independent learning journeys are the future of education and that portfolios will replace certificates in many areas.
 Hence my hope is that my experiences will inspire others to try something similar.

 “Plans are worthless, but planning is everything” - Dwight D. Eisenhower

 I’ve identified three key areas I want to focus on:

 Each of them is an essential skill I need to master to be able to bootstrap successful businesses.

-- The best idea executed flawlessly is useless if no one knows about.
-Getting the world out is one of the key challenges, especially for bootstrapped founders without a large marketing budget.
+- The best idea, executed flawlessly, is useless if no one knows about it.
+Getting the word out is one of the key challenges, especially for bootstrapped founders without a large marketing budget.

-(In addition to the three core topics listed above, I have much longer list of electives (buying businesses, community building, etc.) that I would be interested in learning if I find the time.)
+(In addition to the three core topics listed above, I have a much longer list of “electives” (buying businesses, community building, etc.) that I would be interested in learning if I find the time.